 - Click the Messages tab of the form editor to access the message editors.

 - Click Edit to view the content for each message type and delete the property from any of the messages where it is being used.

 - Remember to click Save Changes after editing each type of message.

-To delete a property from a communication plan:
+To delete a property from a workflow: